Sweat Equity: Meaning

-Sweat equity is the value added to an entity as a result of one’s work.
+Sweat equity is the value-added to an entity as a result of one’s work.
 No financial capital is paid in to add value.
-It can also be understood as the value of human capital one puts in his business.
-Sweat equity is a good tool for attracting skilled manpower to your company and retaining them for a long term.
-As the skilled employee works with an organisation, he keeps on adding value to it and hence increasing his sweat equity too.
+It can also be understood as the value of human capital one puts into his business.
+Sweat equity is a good tool for attracting a skilled workforce to your company and retaining them for the long term.
+As the skilled employee works with an organization, he keeps on adding value to it and hence increasing his sweat equity too.
 Sweat equity is also relevant in a non-business scenario.
-When someone is repairing his house or his car, he is increasing their value by putting in an effort.
+When someone is repairing his house or his car, he increases their value by putting in an effort.

 In the case of organizations issuing sweat equity, the equity or shares can be issued without any financial consideration or at a discount.